-Many patients are coming to non-mental health clinical settings to report mental health issues (e.g., anxiety, insomnia) during this crisis.
-In addition, we have seen an increase in interpersonal violence and alcohol/drug misuse.
+Many patients are come to non-mental health clinical settings to report mental health issues (e.g., anxiety, insomnia).
+In addition, during times of crises we see an increase in interpersonal violence and alcohol/drug misuse.
 Here are some resources and recommendations for your patients:

 - Conduct an Alcohol Use Disorders Identification Test (AUDIT) screening at each clinical visit